solana-labs/solana/book/src/implemented-proposals/durable-tx-nonces.md

 following additional requirements:

   1) The durable nonce value is used in the `recent_blockhash` field
-  2) A `Nonce` instruction is issued (first?)
+  2) A `NonceAdvance` instruction is the first issued in the transaction
-  3) The appropriate transaction flag is set, signaling that the usual hash age check should be skipped and the previous requirements enforced.
-This may be unnecessary, see [Runtime Support](#runtime-support) below

 ### Contract Mechanics